Finding a property

 The first step is to contact us by telephone or email to provide us with brief details about yourself and about the type of property you are ideally looking for.
 We will then match your criteria to suitable properties that we have available (unless you have seen one of our properties already) and arrange a mutually convenient time for you to view.
 We may have a video viewing you can see also.
 It is wise to start looking for a new rented property approximately one month before you wish to move, since properties are viewed and reserved quickly and it is unlikely that a landlord will hold a property for you unless you are able to move in within a one month period (subject to available date of the property).

-**COVID-19 update: In the first instance, please watch the video viewing of the property you are interested in, and contact us if you are interested afterwards*** to - In the first instance, please watch the video viewing of the property you are interested in (should we have one), and contact us if you are interested afterwards.
+In the first instance, please see if have a video viewing of the property you are interested in on our advert and watch it first if so. , and contact us if you are interested afterwards.

-Once you have decided to apply to rent a property, each adult over the age of 18 who will be living at the property must complete a tenancy application form on our website (see Tenants tab > Application Form).
-After this, if the landlord is happy to go ahead with your application, a Holding Deposit is payable to us to secure the property subject to references and contract.
+Once you have decided to apply to rent a property, each adult over the age of 18 who will be living at the property must complete a tenancy application form on our website (see Menu > Tenancy Application Form).
+After this, if the Landlord is happy to go ahead with your application, a Holding Deposit is payable to us to secure the property subject to references and contract.
 By paying this, you demonstrate your serious intention in wanting to rent the property.
 This amount is equivalent to 1 weeks rent, and is not a fee and will go towards the balance of move in monies if the tenancy goes ahead).
-The holding deposit can be paid by bank transfer or debit card.
+The holding deposit can be paid by bank transfer.

 Second application forms for our referencing company will then need completing if the landlord proceeds with your application.